-Training your aussie puppy to sit — is as easy as 1,2,3!
-That inquisitive look... that furry face... it's easy to fall in love with an Australian Shepherd puppy!
+Training your Australian Shepherd puppy to sit — is as easy as 1,2,3!
+That inquisitive look... that furry face... it's easy to fall in love with an Aussie puppy!
 Luckily, it's also easy to train one!

 Australian Shepherds - or "Aussies" as they're affectionately called - are very intelligent dogs.
 Since they tend to be smarter than most other breeds, they are easier to train than other breeds.